Solar Owners Manual

 Washington Applicable Solar Incentives

-- Solar is exempt from Washington State sales tax – 6.5% off the top!
+Solar is exempt from Washington State sales tax (6.5%)

-- Your solar investment is eligible for a Federal Income Tax Credit.
+Your solar investment should be eligible for a Federal Income Tax Credit.
 Learn more about the ITC from the Department of Energy.
 Roofing work associated with a solar installation is not eligible for the credit.

-- Washington has a NET METERING law that allows you to trade your solar generation with the electric utility.
+Washington has a NET METERING law that allows you to trade your solar generation with the electric utility.
 Credits in most utility districts are a one-for-one kWh trade, and each month any excess credits roll forward.
-Watch the video below for more details:
+Watch the video for details:

 Residential Solar Education and Resources